-As social distancing mandates stretch into month two (or three), people likely feel anxious or isolated.
+As the global uncertainty of the pandemic continues, people likely feel anxious or isolated.
 Implement a buddy system so that everyone has at least one person they can connect with on a daily basis.
 Discuss the parameters with your team and agree that any serious concerns get filtered back up to you, so you can offer additional support as needed.

 - Reimagine what collaboration looks like.